danawoodman/Google-Sketchup-Cutlister-Plugin/README.markdown

 ## Usage

-To use [Cutlister][], just select the items in your model you want to cut list and right-click (context click) on them and select "Cutlist Selection", or use the item in the "Plugins" menu, or the Toolbar item.
+To use Cutlister, just select the items in your model you want to cut list and right-click (context click) on them and select "Cutlist Selection", or use the item in the "Plugins" menu, or the Toolbar item.

-In order to get [Cutlister][] to work right in your models, you may need to make some changes to your workflow.
-Below is the general work flow for getting [Cutlister][] to work as expected:
+In order to get Cutlister to work right in your models, you may need to make some changes to your workflow.
+Below is the general work flow for getting Cutlister to work as expected:

 Layers are used to group similar parts to make it easier to isolate them and make changes (e.g. "Doors", "Shelfs", "Counters", etc...). *It has nothing to do with the cut listing of parts*.

 Group each individual part to isolate it's geometry.
-Give the part a name (e.g. "Wall End", "Door", "Back", etc...) which will be used within [Cutlister][] as the *Part Name* in [Cutlister][].
+Give the part a name (e.g. "Wall End", "Door", "Back", etc...) which will be used within Cutlister as the *Part Name* in Cutlister.

 Group collections of parts into sub-assemblies (e.g. Cabinet numbers, like "101 1", "204 7", "Kitchen Vanity", etc...) which will be used as the cabinet number in the cut listing program. *You can use any naming convention that you like*, you are not limited to numbering your cabinets in any particular way.
-This will be used as the *Cabinet Name* in [Cutlister][].
+This will be used as the *Cabinet Name* in Cutlister.

-Give the individual parts a material fill (e.g. "PF-MAPLE", "MDF", "Poplar". etc...) which will be *used as the material in [Cutlister][]*.
-Do not apply a material to a group of components because the properties will not work in [Cutlister][] (e.g. don't give the cabinet a material but give the parts that make up the cabinet a material). *Material numbers can be have letters, numbers, spaces, dashes (-), underscores (_) and be upper or lowercase*.
+Give the individual parts a material fill (e.g. "PF-MAPLE", "MDF", "Poplar". etc...) which will be *used as the material in Cutlister*.
+Do not apply a material to a group of components because the properties will not work in Cutlister (e.g. don't give the cabinet a material but give the parts that make up the cabinet a material). *Material numbers can be have letters, numbers, spaces, dashes (-), underscores (_) and be upper or lowercase*.

 Once your models is setup, you can begin to cut list.

-Once you have the [Cutlister][] popup menu open, set your options and then click "Export" to generate your cut list.
+Once you have the Cutlister popup menu open, set your options and then click "Export" to generate your cut list.

 You can choose the **Format** of the export, which will output the cut list into different formats.
 Currently there are there choices: